Glombs/libertybellenewsletter/monthbymonth.md

 <p>We had plenty of time to explore the River Weaver and, notably, moored at Devil's Garden and the marina in Winsford Flash.
 The salt mines at this end of the river were very dramatic with huge piles of rock salt along the river bank and beyond.
 The mines now also house museum artifacts which benefit from the cool, dry, pest free environment.
 At the other end of the river we came close to Runcorn again where large chemical plants with colourful tanks and pipework stretched along the river bank.</p>

 <p>The town of Northwich was particularly interesting with large timber framed building built in Victorian times rather than medieval or tudor.
-The timber framing made it possible to jack up or move buildings as the ground beneath sank into the collapsing mines below.
+The timber framing made it possible to jack up or move buildings as the ground beneath sank into the collapsing mines below.</p>

-<p>Because of our enforced route through Manchester we were able to finish some bits of canal and river which we had not done before.</p>
+<p>We completed the month on a day when the cold weather resumed by returning through the Anderton Boat Lift and travelling to Middlewich where we would be able to finish the stretch back to Kidsgrove which we had missed on previous visits.</p>

 <h2>May 2021</h2>